TalbotGooday/fakeit/README.md

+Warning!
+========

 This is a fork of an abandoned project that I liked.
-I do not promise stable work or further support of the project
+I do not promise stable work or further support of the project.
-========
+Better use [kotlin-faker](https://github.com/serpro69/kotlin-faker) or something

 ![alt text](https://github.com/moove-it/fakeit/blob/master/banner.png "Fakeit Github banner")